 Your SCOSA doctor will give you detailed instructions about where and when you should be the morning of your surgery.Once you arrive at the hospital, a nurse will start an IV, and you will meet with your anesthesiologist and your SCOSA surgeon to answer any last-minute questions.
 You will likely receive some pre-operative medications and then be taken to the operating room.

+After surgery, you will be in the recovery room until you are completely awake.
 Your room will include a breathing device called an incentive spirometer.
 It is important that you use this several times each hour when you are awake.
 The nurses on the floor will give you specific instructions about its use.
 In addition, it is important that you get out of bed and walk in the hall.
 We like our patients to do this at least once the afternoon after surgery and then at least four times each following day.
 These activities are vitally important to prevent a blood clot from forming in your legs, pulmonary embolism, breathing problems, and pneumonia.

 After-effects of Surgery